caocscar/workshops/pyspark sparksql/pyspark.md

 folder = 'uniqname'
 df.write.csv(folder, sep=',', header=True)
 ```
-The result is a folder called `alexander` that has multiple csv files within it using the comma delimiter (which is the default).
+The result is a folder called `uniqname` that has multiple csv files within it using the comma delimiter (which is the default).
 The number of files should be the same as the number of partitions.
 You can check this number by using the method `bsm.rdd.getNumPartitions()`.

 ### Parquet, JSON, ORC
 The other file formats have similar notation.
 I've added the `mode` method to `overwrite` the folder.
 You can also `append` the DataFrame to existing data.
 These formats will also have multiple files within it.